sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/reference.md

 - E2E for chrome extension
 - Upload build trace

+### VS Code extension nightly build

+The run type for environment including `{"VSCE_NIGHTLY":"true"}`.

+Base pipeline (more steps might be included based on branch changes):

+- ESLint (all)
+- Stylelint (all)
+- Puppeteer tests for VS Code extension
+- Upload build trace

 ### Tagged release

 The run type for tags starting with `v`.